justtheimpaler/debbie/README.md

 When used in Maven they take the form: `mvn debbie:build`, `mvn debbie:clean`, or `mvn debbie:rebuild` respectively.

 There are also three corresponding Ant tasks for each one.
+See example in Appendix.

 ## Error Handling